National Instruments

-The National Instruments Corporation, referred to as NI, is an American multinational company headquartered in Austin, Texas, with international operations.
-It is a producer of automated test equipment, semiconductor production equipment, and virtual instrumentation software.
-Common applications include data acquisition (DAQ), instrument control, system management, and machine learning and vision.
-Following its acquisition by Emerson Electric, NI has operated as the company’s test and measurement business unit since October 2023.
+The NI, formerly the National Instruments Corporation, is an American multinational company headquartered in Austin, Texas.
+NI is the producer of automated test equipment, semiconductor production equipment, and virtual instrumentation software.
+Following its acquisition by Emerson Electric in October 2023, NI has operated as Emerson’s test and measurement business unit.

-In 2022, the company sold products to more than 35,000 companies worldwide, with revenues of US$1.66 billion.
+In 2022, NI sold products to more than 35,000 companies worldwide, generating $1.66 billion USD in revenue.